tpoikela/uvm-python/README.md

 Current status
 --------------

-Current status: Testbenches can already be written with all the typical UVM components.
+Testbenches can already be written with all the typical UVM components.
 UVM Phasing is in place, and working.
-Stimulus can be generated using hierarchical sequences.
+Stimulus can be generated using (even hierarchical) sequences.
 Register layer supports already read/write to registers (via frontdoor), and to memories (frontdoor and backdoor).
 TLM 1.0 is implemented, put/get/analysis interfaces are done, and master/slave interfaces work.
 Initial